ag-grid/vue-data-grid/getting-started-video-tutorial/docs/00a-introduction.md

 This text contains a self-guided tutorial to help you quickly get started with AG Grid and Vue.
 Through a series of text content explaining the incremental development of code, it walks you through the basic concepts that help you get the most from AG Grid with Vue.

 We can't cover everything in this text.
-Stephen has pulled out the most critical concepts to help you get started and cover the most common use-cases.
+Marats has pulled out the most critical concepts to help you get started and cover the most common use-cases.
 Still, we recommend you read the documentation because the grid API is rich and very flexible.

 The AG Grid documentation is online at: